Table of contents

 Waiting period

 Disability insurance policies have a waiting period, also called the elimination period.
 The waiting period is the length of time before the insurance company pays out the disability benefits.
-It varies by company and can be anywhere from 30 days to 2 years.
+It varies by company and can be anywhere from 30 days to two years.

 This means that you will not receive your disability benefit until you reach the end of the waiting period.
-For example, if you are unable to work due to an accident or illness, you must wait 30 days to 2 years before receiving any money.
+For example, if you are unable to work due to an accident or illness, you must wait 30 days to two years before receiving any money.

-Although choosing a 2 year waiting period would be most cost-efficient, you might not have enough financial resources to survive that long.
+Although choosing a two-year waiting period would be most cost-efficient, you might not have enough financial resources to survive that long.
 On the other hand, a 30-day waiting period is expensive, so you should try to self-insure in the short term.
 A 90 or 120-day waiting period is typically the sweet spot.

 Benefit period

 The benefit period is the time you will be paid if you are unable to perform work because of an illness or injury.
-Benefit periods typically offer a range as short as 2 years until you reach 65 years old.
+Benefit periods typically offer a range as short as two years until you reach 65 years old.

 To protect against the financial risks of a permanent disability, you should choose the longest benefit period.